maverick-farhan/Segre/README.md

  - Individual or team wants to talk with one another securely.
  - And again anyone, like Journalists, Drug cartels, Terrorists, Criminals, Security officials, or Government officials, that means anyone.

- *Segre: A Private Real Time Communication End to End encrypted chatting application for secure messaging and file transfer.
-Stay Updated*

  *Segre's Source code is available at this "[account link]".
 Feel free to contribute or fork it and make your own customized version with super extra features and use freely within your organisation.*

 ## Available Platforms -